SoftwareGuy/ENet-CSharp/README.md

 Compiled libraries
 --------
+**NOTE:** If you use these compiled libraries, you'll be taken to the upstream ENET-C# repository.
+They won't contain any modifications this fork has!

 You can grab compiled libraries from the [release](https://github.com/nxrighthere/ENet-CSharp/releases) section or from [NuGet](https://www.nuget.org/packages/ENet-CSharp):

 `ENet-CSharp` contains compiled assembly with native libraries for the .NET environment (.NET Standard 2.0).